Best AI Financial Planning Assistants in 2026

 Once you know whether you want breadth or investing depth, a few practical filters narrow it the rest of the way:

-• Breadth or depth?
-If you want budgeting, goals, and investing together, lean to an all-in-one like Origin.
+- Breadth or depth?
+If you want budgeting, goals, and investing together, lean to an all-in-one like Origin or a dashboard like Empower.
 If your question is really about your portfolio, an investing-focused tool like PortfolioPilot or Walnut goes deeper.

-• Does it connect to your real accounts?
+- Does it connect to your real accounts?
 A tool grounded in your actual accounts answers about your real money, not the abstract.
-Cleo links banks, Empower aggregates accounts, and Walnut connects your brokerage through SnapTrade, read-only by default.
+Cleo links banks, Empower aggregates accounts, and Walnut connects your brokerage, read-only by default.

-• How does account access work?
+- How does account access work?
 If it touches your money, prefer regulated aggregation, read-only-by-default access, and explicit approval for any action.
-Walnut uses SnapTrade and approves every trade with you.
+Walnut keeps access read-only by default and approves every trade with you.

-• Cost model.
+- Cost model.
 Free tier, flat subscription, or paid upgrade.
-Several here have free tiers, including Walnut; verify current limits before relying on them.
+Several here have free elements, including Walnut’s free tier; verify current limits before relying on them.

-• Does it stay descriptive?
+- Does it stay descriptive?
 A trustworthy assistant explains and frames trade-offs without pretending to be your adviser.
+Walnut is not an investment adviser.
 Be wary of anything promising guaranteed market-beating returns.

 The bottom line

 There is no single best AI financial planning assistant, because they answer different questions.
 For your whole financial life, all-in-one planners like Origin and aggregation tools like Empower cover budgeting, goals, and net worth.
 Cleo goes deep on budgeting.
-For investing specifically, PortfolioPilot analyzes your portfolio and Walnut lets you chat about your real connected holdings, framing each position against the S&P 500 and turning research into a basket you act on.
-Pick by whether you want broad planning or investing depth.
-For broad life planning, an all-in-one fits better; Walnut is investing-focused and is not an investment adviser.
+For investing specifically, PortfolioPilot analyzes your portfolio and Walnut lets you chat about your real connected holdings, framing each position against the S&P 500 and turning research into a portfolio you act on.
+Across Origin, Cleo, Empower, PortfolioPilot, and Walnut, the choice comes down to whether you want broad planning or investing depth.
+For broad life planning, an all-in-one like Origin fits better; Walnut is investing-focused, leads only in its own connected-portfolio lane, and is not an investment adviser.

 For the wider field, see the AI robo-advisor alternatives guide, the best AI financial advisor apps roundup, or what an AI financial assistant is.